-Alan Cotton is one of Britain's most distinguished Landscape Painters.
+Alan Cotton is one of Britain's most distinctive Landscape Painters.
 He has been represented internationally by Messum's Fine Art in Cork Street London for the past twenty years, where his annual exhibitions have frequently sold out.

 Alan writes, "As a child and a young man I was deeply affected by those paintings I saw, where images were conveyed with a sensuous use of paint and the physical surface of the work had the power to excite.
 As a student and when I first painted on my own I began to experiment by using pigment in quantity, and to explore it’s potential for making a huge variety of textures and marks and allowing me to convey my feelings about landscape.
 It was then that I took to using painting knives."